ecoo-app/ecoo-app/README.md

 ## Development

-- run `flutter pub get` to install the dependencies
+- (run `flutter pub get` to install the dependencies) is run automagically
 - Go to debugger to run the app (hotreload)

 - run `flutter pub run build_runner watch --delete-conflicting-outputs` to generate injectables